homeabout uscampaignseventsideasjoinresourcessupporterscontact us

 These moves were crucial because the U.S. House and Senate, under intense lobbying by corporations like Comcast, Verizon and AT&T, are pushing outrageous laws that could make it illegal for local communities to install their own public internet systems!
-It is vital that we avoid this anti-consumer corporate sell-out, and build our own public communications network immediately.
+It is vital that we avoid this anti-consumer corporate sell-out, and build our own public communications network.

 City Department Betrays The Public Trust

-Jake McGoldrick, Tom Ammiano, Ross Mirkarimi, and Chris Daly, to demand accountability from the Department of Technology, and to win a superior publicly owned internet system for San Francisco.
+to demand accountability from the Department of Technology, and to win a superior publicly owned internet system for San Francisco.

 Imminent National & State Level Attacks On Internet Freedom: Urgent Action Is Needed